stevef1uk/sagaexecutor/README.md

 2. The Saga Subscriber
 3. The Saga Poller

-The Saga components are shown in Green and the Dapr building blockes in Blue.
+The Saga components are shown in Green and the Dapr building blocks in Blue.

 The client Go service code is linked with the Saga Service code.